al6x/profit_hunting/tail/readme.t.md

 I think normalised returns give the most reliable estimation.
 Estimates for raw return and returns grouped by volatility deciles are for comparison mostly.

+I use unusual estimator, a combination of [DEDH-HILL is more reliable](/tail-estimator), it produced the best results.
+It works for narrow case only - for tails that are similar to StudentT tails, but that's exactly what log returns are.

 Data has survivorship bias - no bankrupts stocks (distress delisted), so left tail may be wrong.
 Left tail estimated two ways on original data and with synthetically added bankrupts.
 But, synthetic bankrupts are approximation and for comparison mostly.

-I use unusual estimator, a combination of [DEDH-HILL is more reliable](/tail-estimator), it produced the best results.
-It works for narrow case only - for tails that are similar to StudentT tails, but that's exactly what log returns are.
+Left tail estimated with synthetic bankrupts 1d ν=2.2, 30d ν=1.2.

-# Inferred Results
+# Corrected Results

-Problem - financial data, especially in tails are noisy and limited and may not be representative.
+Problem - financial data, especially in tails are noisy and limited and may not be representative, so we can't blindly trust results.

 In my opinion: **right tail ν=3.1, left tail ν=3.1**, for all 1d-1095d periods.